Trust in God’s Wisdom

 Experience shows that even the gravest misfortunes can have good results and the greatest successes end in disaster.

-A rule also that God usually follows is to attain His ends by ways that are the opposite of those human prudence would normally choose.
+A rule also that God usually follows is to attain His ends in ways that are the opposite of that human prudence would normally choose.